Everything You Need to Know About Florida Car Seat Laws

 WHEN TO USE A BOOSTER SEAT IN FLORIDA

-Once your child outgrows a forward facing car seat, the next step is a booster seat.
 Florida booster seat laws are too lenient.
 Florida law allows a child to start using a booster seat at age 4.
 Most experts agree that this is way too young.
-In general, your child is ready for a booster seat when they outgrow the weight or height limit for their forward facing car seat.
+The safest practice is to follow the experts’ recommendations regarding booster seat use.
+Most experts believe your child is ready for a booster seat when they outgrow the weight or height limit for their forward facing car seat.
 This occurs at weights of up to 85 pounds and a height of at least 35 inches.
-The safest thing to do is make sure your child meets all of these milestones before switching to a booster seat:

 - Your child has outgrown the internal harness of your forward facing car seat.